GoogleCloudPlatform/tf-estimator-tutorials/README.md

 * Early-stopping implementation
 * DynamicRnnEstimator and the use of variable-length sequences
 * Collaborative Filtering for Recommendation Models
-* Text Analysis (Text Classification, Topic Models, Word/Doc embedding, etc.)
+* Text Analysis (Topic Models, Word/Doc embedding, etc.)
 * tf.Transform to preprocessing and feature engineering
 * keras examples